Using the Full Wavefield

 - High-resolution deep velocity updates translate to improved subsurface images and robust reservoir characterization

-The figure below has the technical name of being the 'sensitivity kernel' for FWI.
+The figure below has the technical name of being the 'sensitivity kernel' for FWI, and describes PGS' smart imaging condition.
 Written formally, it shows the sensitivity of the FWI misfit function to the perturbation of a specific parameter, in this case the velocity being derived from field shot gathers.
-In simpler terms, it shows where the velocity model is updated for a particular source-receiver offset (5 km here) using two types of FWI solution: 'Transmission FWI' which uses diving waves and refractions to provide velocity model updates and 'Reflection FWI' which uses reflections to provide velocity model updates.
+In simpler terms, it shows where the velocity model is updated for a particular source-receiver offset (5 km here) using two types of FWI solution: 'Transmission FWI' which uses diving waves and refractions to provide velocity model updates, and 'Reflection FWI' which uses reflections to provide velocity model updates.